BON4S/MyCoolShells/readme.en.md

 Read this in another language: [Portuguese](readme.pt-BR.md)

-Note: *English is not my first language, so if you see something wrong, please correct me.*
+Note: *English is not my first language, so if you see something wrong please correct me.*

 --------